cljdoc/cljdoc/doc/isolation.md

 - People could use our sandbox to "steal compute", e.g. mining Bitcoin etc.
 - Any more issues to think about?

----

-Besides this kind of process isolation there also is the problem of **Classpath isolation**.
-Right now we cannot build API docs for Codox or any of it's dependencies in different versions than what is already on the classpath.
-This could be solved by either anonymizing our or the dependencies' namespaces using something like [mranderson](https://github.com/benedekfazekas/mranderson).
-Both variants have their own tradeoffs.
-This is low priority but if it excites someone... :rocket:

-## Docker
+### Docker

 - A setup and instructions can be found in `docker/`
 - Running stuff in Docker means we will still need to have a machine on which we run Docker.

-#### How we could use CircleCI
+### CircleCI

-- We run the analysis on CircleCI
+- We can run the analysis on CircleCI
 - The resulting data is stored as a build artifact
 - Since we have the keys we can then load this data in an environment without special isolation and do all the remaining work
 - This may work especially well in the beginning when we only operate on a few selected projects.
-- We should look into how Juho did this kind of stuff for CLJSJS

-CircleCI provides [an API to trigger jobs](https://circleci.com/docs/2.0/api-job-trigger/).
-I imagine we could use that quite easily.

-##### Open Questions with CircleCI

-- How do we trigger new builds and influence what jar is analysed?
-- We should probably store the build artifact somewhere?
-S3?
+A setup for this can be found in the following places

+- [`/scripts/analysis.sh`](/script/analyze.sh) - runs analysis on provided project, version, jar
+- [`cljdoc-builder`](https://github.com/martinklepsch/cljdoc-builder) - is a github repo which defines build steps using the `analyze.sh` script
+- [`/scripts/trigger-build.sh`](/script/trigger-build.sh) - triggers a build on CircleCI using the CircleCI API

-## AWS Lambda
+### AWS Lambda

 - To be evaluated...

+### AWS Spot instances

+- To be evaluated...

+## Classpath Isolation

+Besides this kind of process isolation there also is the problem of **Classpath isolation**.
+Right now we cannot build API docs for Codox or any of it's dependencies in different versions than what is already on the classpath.
+This could be solved by either anonymizing our or the dependencies' namespaces using something like [mranderson](https://github.com/benedekfazekas/mranderson).
+Both variants have their own tradeoffs.
+This is low priority but if it excites someone... :rocket: